HenryHWells92/getcryptoprices/README.md

 # Importing CryptoCurrency price data into python notebooks using the CryptoCompare API

+Note: The code in this repo should be pip-installable and usable with a one-line import in iPython notebooks, per the following:

 I read a blog post by Alex Galea (github: agalea91) in 2017 that gave a really simple overview of how to access data in jupyter notebooks from the CryptoCompare API.